Introducing Tales of Tribute AI Competition: Experiments

-Figure~\ref{fig:beamwidth} shows the win rate of \textit{Beam Search} against \textit{MCTS} depending on the selected beam width (200 games per player order per beam width).
-The difference in Beam Search win rate, depending on whether it is the first or the second player, deserves special attention, as this is not a unique behavior.
+\ARXIV{Figure~\ref{fig:beamwidth} shows the win rate of \textit{Beam Search} against \textit{MCTS} depending on the selected beam width (200 games per player order per beam width).
+The difference in Beam Search win rate, depending on whether it is the first or the second player, deserves special attention, as this is not a unique behavior.}

-Repeating tests for other agents show that the win rate when being first is usually significantly higher.
-Given this, during our competition, all games between agents will be played with switched starting positions using the same seed.
+\ARXIV{Repeating tests for other agents show that the win rate when being first is significantly higher.
+Given this, during our competition, all games between agents will be played twice using the same seed, with and without switching starting positions. }